 • Best Trading Conditions: Jupiter is a DEX aggregator that combines liquidity from different DEXs and AMMs onto one platform, making it easier for users to find the best trade prices.

-• Limit Orders: It allows traders to set instructions to buy or sell tokens at a pre-determined price.
+• Limit Orders: They allow traders to set instructions to buy or sell tokens at a pre-determined price.

 • Dollar Cost Averaging: Traders can automate the buying or selling of tokens by setting instructions to execute at fixed time intervals over a chosen period.

-• Value Averaging: Jupiter’s value averaging feature automates buying of tokens with the aim of reaching a specific portfolio target value.
-The value averaging feature adjusts to market volatility, buying more token when prices are low and purchasing less tokens when prices are high.
+• Value Averaging: Jupiter’s value averaging feature automates the buying of tokens with the aim of reaching a specific portfolio target value.
+The value averaging feature adjusts to market volatility, buying more tokens when prices are low and purchasing fewer tokens when prices are high.

 • MEV Protect: Traders can protect themselves against sandwich attacks using the MEV Protect mode on Jupiter.
 Turning on MEV Protect will hide your token swaps, which will prevent trading bots from front-running your trade.